olumideolufy29/Assemment/README.md

 3. **Telephone Access Analysis**:
-- Result
-Number of responders without telephone at home but can access telephone elsewhere and accept telephone interview: **6725**

     ```python
     telephone_access_counts = df.filter(
         (col("HETELHHD") == "2") &
         (col("HETELAVL") == "1") &
         (col("HEPHONEO") == "1")
     ).count()
-    Number of responders without telephone at home but can access telephone elsewhere and accept telephone interview: 6725

     ```

+   - Result
     Number of responders without telephone at home but can access telephone elsewhere and accept telephone interview: **6725**

 4.
+   - **Operation**: Counts and prints the number of responders with no home telephone but access to one elsewhere who accept telephone interviews, and those who have a home telephone but do not accept telephone      interviews.

   ```python
     telephone_no_interview_counts = df.filter(
         (col("HETELHHD") == "1") &